stephenlb/webrtc-sdk/blogs/what-is-webrtc.md

 [Call Event Logging Storage and Playback](http://www.pubnub.com/how-it-works/storage-and-playback/) and [Call Access Control Management](http://www.pubnub.com/how-it-works/access-manager/).

-## WebRTC SDK for Calling
+## WebRTC SDK for Voice and Video Calling

 The basics of WebRTC Voice and Video calling has been simplified for your mobile app development ease.
-We've created simple calling mechanisms which match that of a standard **telephony calling systems**.
+We've created simple calling methods which match that of a standard **telephony calling systems**.
+Use the `phone.dial()` method for starting a call and `phone.receive()` method to receive the call.

 ### The Basic Concepts of WebRTC Calling